DATA Price Reaches $0.0007 on Exchanges (DTA)

 According to CryptoCompare, “Data is a blockchain-based advertising protocol initiated by the Blockchain Data Foundation, a company limited by guarantee to be incorporated in Singapore and governed in a not-for-profit manner.
 The Data team aims to mitigate the ad fraud seen on the actual advertising systems.
 In order to prevent the fraud propagated into the network traffic and deliver the heightened security with the consensus from the community, the platform will leverage the blockchain technology and Artificial Intelligence to register the user's attention patterns over a decentralized P2P protocol.
 Data token (DTA) is an ERC-20 token that will be used as the medium of exchange within the platform. “

-It is usually not possible to buy alternative cryptocurrencies such as DATA directly using U.S. dollars.
-Investors seeking to acquire DATA should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DATA using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as DATA directly using U.S. dollars.
+Investors seeking to trade DATA should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DATA using one of the exchanges listed above.

 Receive News & Updates for DATA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DATA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.